zdandrew/Synchronized-Youtube-Player/README.md

     *⚠️ The player must be **synced for all users at all times** no matter when they join the party*

     - **Playing/pausing/seek** the video.
 When someone plays/pauses the video or jumps to a certain time in the video, this should update for everyone in the session
-    - **Realtime** **Switching** the video.
-When someone switches the session to a different youtube video, this should update for everyone
     - **Late to the party**...
 Everything should stay synced if a user joins the session late (e.g. if the video was already playing, the new user should see it playing at the correct time)

 ### Assumptions